Mon – Sun: 24/7 Plumbing

 4. Open Water MeterValve

-A valve is placed right beside the water metre, known as the water meter valve.
+A valve is placed right beside the water meter, known as the water meter valve.
 The main city water supply pipe generally controls this and will primarily be handled by company personnel.

-You can find this valve on the outside wall of your house.
-It may also be in an underground box between your home and the street, basement, or garage.
-Find the location, and check if the valve handle is parallel to the water pipe.
+This valve can be found on the outside wall of your house or in an underground box between your home and the street, basement, or garage.
+Find the location and check if the valve handle is parallel to the water pipe.
 If not, the valve is not fully open, and the handle needs to be turned on.

 Outdoor Tap Hose Garden